Updated: Dec 28, 2022

 Listen to the podcast How to Save a Planet! https://open.spotify.com/show/1KzrasExlM5dgMYwgFHns6?si=pZpFHUOHSBSC9T1CrMkx2A

 If you’re 16, pre-register to vote OR pledge to vote in every election (even local ones).
 Michael Mann, a climatologist says, “We need politicians who will support climate-friendly policies.
 And we need to get rid of those who won’t.
 Voting is one critical way to do that, and if you live in the US, it’s absolutely critical that you vote on climate.”
 Voting is the most powerful way to exercise your voice, so never think that it doesn’t matter.

-5. Phone or text bank for the upcoming 2022 midterm elections
+5. Phone or text bank for the upcoming 2023 local elections

 6. Join an activism organization

 Activism is hands down one of the best ways to help end the climate crisis.
 The government ultimately will decide the final fate of our planet, so it is up to us citizens to make ourselves heard for the sake of its future.
 Join a local activism organization, pledge to sign every petition that you see (we’re starting our own Five Minute Action Instagram story highlight with these), participate in marches and rallies (if safe), and write to your local and national leaders.
 Your voice matters.

 Suggestions for getting involved with local Bay Area environmental organizations: https://docs.google.com/document/d/1BMCCeNp58PdY0zKZ3lblxy_SgLuRmy9dBTfBwV_0pCk/edit